srubin/ssrubin.com/src/partials/about.html.md

-I am a second-year CS Ph.D. student at Berkeley.
+I am a third-year CS Ph.D. student at Berkeley.
 In 2011, I graduated from [Williams College][williams] where I majored in both Computer Science and Mathematics.
 I'm advised by [Maneesh Agrawala][maneesh].